-Many towns and cities in Australia have memorial features to commemorate the wartime effort and loss of its servicemen and women: the Tasmanian version is located within the Queens Domain precinct.
+Many towns and cities in Australia have memorial features to commemorate the wartime effort and loss of its servicemen and women.
+The Hobart version is located within the Queens Domain precinct.
 The Cenotaph (or Hobart War Memorial) is the Tasmanian military monument and the destination of Anzac Day service marches to the Regatta Grounds.

 So with all these great things the Tasmanian Governor has been responsible for, surely he must have been rewarded in some manner by the Tasmanian people?
 Yes he has!
-If you consider the location of Government House – on Lower Domain Road, overlooking the magnificent river vista and the botanical gardens – you would reckon he would be pretty happy with his residence.
+If you consider the location of Government House (on Lower Domain Road, overlooking the magnificent river vista and the botanical gardens) you’d reckon he’d be pretty happy with his residence.

-The palatial, vice-regal home is described as “early Victorian” and “neo-Gothic style”; for the non-architecturally inclined (yes, that would be me!), it’s a damned fine mansion.
+The palatial, vice-regal home is described as early Victorian and neo-Gothic style.
+For the non-architecturally inclined it’s a damned fine mansion.
 The grand rooms and corridors are filled with English antique furniture, while the outside has some very impressive stonework and sculptures.

 Tasmania’s current Governor (His Excellency, the Honourable Peter Underwood) together with his wife Frances, host receptions, dinners and other public events at their residence.
 So if you’re one of the lucky ones, you might get an official peek inside.
 If not, you can troop through for a look-see on the annual open day with the rest of us.